Table of contents

 Local government corruption was not a surprise to me.
 Corruption is at least as old as political representation itself.
 However, I wanted action on my concerns about systemic corruption.

 I was determined to repeal changes the previous Newman Government had made to the Local Government Act.
 Their amendments greatly expanded the powers of mayors, increasing the opportunity for corrupt conduct.
-For instance, the Newman’s changes granted mayors individual responsibility for preparing budgets and the power to direct the CEO and senior management.
+For instance, Newman’s changes granted mayors individual power to prepare Council budgets and the power to direct not just the CEO, but also other Council managers.

-I met with Jackie Trad, the then Deputy Premier and Minister for Local Government.
-I nominated some legislative reforms that would reduce local government corruption.
+To push for these reforms I met with Jackie Trad, the then Deputy Premier and Minister for Local Government.
+I nominated some legislative amendments that would reduce local government corruption.
 As a former Councillor, I had experience in local government and understood the legislation and local government processes.
 Trad did not understand and would not act.

 There is a long history of corruption at the local government level.
 The corrupt Tammany Hall political machine, which dominated local government in New York city for over a century, is featured in many movies and novels.
 Frank Hardy’s novel Power Without Glory focuses on local government corruption in inner-city Melbourne.